DaveCasey/OpenTrons/Configuration/CONFIGURATION.md

 ========
 Troubleshooting
 ========
-You're only almost done because depending on how you connected the motors you may need to change the polarity.
+You're only almost done because depending on how the motors are connected, you may need to change their polarity.

-The logic for the motor/axis polarity goes like this:
+The logic for the motor polarity goes like this:

 $[n]po=[0 or 1], where n is 1,2,3, or 4